NO PROMO CODE REQUIRED

 The lines on PointsBet are firmly in the upper echelon relative to the rest of the NJ online sports betting market, but they’re not always the absolute best.

-Where the true value lies on PointsBet is when players are able to tie their bets to a booster market or a promotion, of which PointsBet offers a plethora.
+Where the true value lies on PointsBet is when players are able to tie their bets to a boosted market or a promotion, of which PointsBet offers many.
 From no-juice and reduced spread lines, to enhanced odds on select props, it’s tough to beat the value finds on PointsBet if you shop carefully.

-And as an added plus, it appears at least in the early going, that winners are welcome to place rather significant wagers on the site, making it seem like PointsBet is adhering to the philosophy “if you can’t make money offering -110 odds, then what are you doing in the business?”
+As an added plus it appears that winners are welcome to place rather significant wagers on the site, making it seem like PointsBet is adhering to the philosophy “if you can’t make money offering -110 odds, then what are you doing in the business?”

 A site without bets is like a bicycle without wheels.
-Acknowledging this, PointsBet offers a great number of key and one-off betting markets for players to enjoy.
+Acknowledging this, PointsBet offers a great number of key, one-off betting markets for players to enjoy.
 Included are:

 Bets that aren’t decided on the field of play, like NFL Draft futures, are also available for bettors to plunk a few bucks down.
 PointsBet NJ even permits a comprehensive betting menu for the Oscars, and may roll out more non-sports wagering formats in the future.